Required minimum distributions (RMDs)

 Read more: Can I contribute to a 401(k) and an IRA?

-To calculate the amount of your RMD, you will divide the account balance on the prior December 31 by your life expectancy factor.
-The IRS has published life expectancy tables you can use for this purpose.
+To calculate the amount of your RMD, you will divide the account balance on December 31 of the prior year by your life expectancy factor.
+The IRS has published life expectancy tables you can use for this purpose.4

 There are three different life expectancy tables.
 Use the one that applies to your situation: